xerial/silk-format/README.md

 ```

 * `json`
-  * Silk uses an extended JSON format that can use QName and Name token instead of double-quoted `"(String)"`
+  * Silk uses an extended JSON format that can use QName (alphabet and number characters with spaces) token instead of double-quoted `"(String)"`
 * `optional`

 ### Line format

-Silk represents a record using tab-separated format.
+Silk represents a list of records using tab-separated format.
+The line starting with `-` represents a data type name to be described.

 ```
 %record person(id:int, name)